wifiphisher/wifiphisher/docs/custom_phishing_scenario.rst

                      }
                   );

+Any request to the /backend/ handler will be processed by all extensions that have registered a backend method.
+It's the extension's responsibility to figure out if the submitted data was intended for itself and not for another extension.

 That's it!
 For a full example, it is recommended to go through the code of Wifiphisher extension "pskverify" that verifies the validity of a captured Pre-Shared Key over a network dump that contains the four-way handshake.
 This